FabianoEger/tago-documentation/analysis.rst

 1. Setup
 *********
 It's possible to setup the analysis in many ways.
 For initial purposes, we will only set the analysis to run with an external script.
-It allows you to run the analysis direct from your machine, and do any changes you want in realtime.
-After downloading the example, you need get :ref:`Analysis-Token <ref_analysis_general>` from your analysis and set inside the index.js
+It allows you to run the analysis directly from your machine, and do any changes you want in realtime.
+After downloading the example, you need to get :ref:`Analysis-Token <ref_analysis_general>` from your analysis and set it inside the index.js

 | 1. **Open** the specific analysis;
 | 2.
 Select to run **"external"**;